4. PHP Tutorial - LAMP Server

 ()

-LAMP is an acronym for a software stack that is used for developing and deploying web applications.
+LAMP (LAMP Server for Linux) is an acronym for a software stack that is used for developing and deploying web applications.
 The acronym stands for Linux, Apache, MySQL, and PHP.
 The LAMP stack is a popular open-source web platform that is used for building dynamic websites and web applications.

 Here is a brief overview of each component of the LAMP stack: